 Parking by Gulkana River Salmon Spawning viewpoint.
 View of Summit Lake and pipeline.
 There is a trailhead across the highway.

 Rest area; tables, firepits, water, toilets.

 Paxson Junction with the Denali Highway.
-This scenic, 133 mile/214 km route connects the Richardson Highway with Denali National Park and Preserve.
-The highway begins at Paxson Junction on the Richardson Highway and ends at Cantwell Junction where it merges with the Parks Highway.
-This highway is closed from October to mid-May.
+This scenic, 135 mile/217 km route connects the Richardson Highway with Denali National Park and Preserve.
+The Highway begins at Paxson Junction on the Richardson Highway and ends at Cantwell Junction where it connects with the Parks Highway.
+The Denali Highway is closed from October to mid-May.
 This is a mostly gravel road and most rental car companies do not allow their vehicles to be driven on this road.